leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/volume_displace.rst

 ************************

 The *Volume Displace* modifier displaces existing volume grids based on a 3D texture.
-It uses the red, green and blue components of the texture to displace the volume into the x, y and z direction.
+It uses the RGB color channels of the texture to displace the volume into the X, Y and Z direction.

 Options